siva17/MyJSWebView/README.md

 **Copying required files**

-Copy the folder "MyJSWebView" into your project which contains following files .
-MyJSBaseNativeModule.h
+Copy the folder "MyJSWebView" into your project which contains following files
+* MyJSBaseNativeModule.h
-.
-MyJSBaseNativeModule.m
+* MyJSBaseNativeModule.m
-.
-MyJSUIWebView.h
+* MyJSUIWebView.h
-.
-MyJSUIWebView.m
+* MyJSUIWebView.m

-Copy the folder "my" (JavaScript and HTML code with example) to your project which contains following files . css\bootstrap.css	-> CSS file
+Copy the folder "my" (JavaScript and HTML code with example) to your project which contains following files
+* css\bootstrap.css	-> CSS file
-. index.html		-> Index file with example code
+* index.html		-> Index file with example code
-. my.js				-> MyJS module and mandatory to include in your index.html (if different) . my_clientdb.js	-> If need persistent memory/database, can include in your index.html
+* my.js				-> MyJS module and mandatory to include in your index.html (if different)
+* my_clientdb.js	-> If need persistent memory/database, can include in your index.html
-. my_test.js		-> Example JavaScript code having Native APIs mapped
+* my_test.js		-> Example JavaScript code having Native APIs mapped

-Optionally, you can copy the Example Code "ExampleAPIs" for reference.
-Contains following files .
-TestAPIOne.h
+Optionally, you can copy the Example Code "ExampleAPIs" for reference Contains following files
+* TestAPIOne.h
-.
-TestAPIOne.m
+* TestAPIOne.m

 As of now, this API is registered in MyJSUIWebView.h, so please remove the respective code if your are not using the above.